 Maintenance is key to the longevity of the parking area.
 Minimizing maintenance requirements reduces environmental impacts-the longer a parking area can remain in good repair without having to be rebuilt, the more environmentally sustainable it is.
-Maintainability should be front and center to all decisions made through the design phases to ensure the feasibility of maintaining parking areas with the available budget.
+Design of the parking area should adhere to the Values, Approach and Elements Goals and fulfill Midpen's Mission in resource and environmental protection while considering the maintainability and financial sustainability throughout the design phases.